Water: wild, weird and wonderful

 I have never regretted investing in an implosion device and many visitors comment on the taste and quality of our drinking water.

-most important thing is to ensure that we ‘manage’ wild water so it its life force for the benefit of all Nature, the health of the environment, and of ourselves.
+Of course, the most important thing is to ensure that we ‘manage’ wild water so that it retains its life force for the benefit of all Nature, the health of the environment, and of ourselves.

-4. Viktor Schauberger www [1/5] Viktor Schauberger ~ Comprehend & Copy Nature ~
+4. Viktor Schauberger www.schauberger.co.uk [1/5] Viktor Schauberger ~ Comprehend & Copy Nature ~

 The Great Secret of Water - Dr. Gerald H. Pollack